4 Billion Years On

 This month in numbers

 Burkina Faso experienced its 5th warmest April on record in 2026, with an average temperature of 33.73°C, marking an anomaly of +1.8°C above the 1961–1990 baseline.
-The period of February to April 2026 was the 4th warmest on record, with an average temperature of 32.07°C, an anomaly of +2.1°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C.
+This follows a trend of exceptional warmth, as the February–April 2026 period also ranked as the 4th warmest on record, with an anomaly of +2.1°C. Globally, April 2026 was the 2nd warmest April for land temperatures, with an anomaly of +1.1°C.

 What changed